Wedding Community Vow Of Support

-Or perhaps give one of the wedding party the job to find the right vow for your guests to say.
+Why not give one of your wedding party the job to find the right vow for your guests to say.

-I would, of course, give your guests some coaching in what we would expect from them with the community vow of support before you arrive for the ceremony.
+I would, of course, coach your guests in what we expect from them before you arrive for the ceremony.

 It wouldn’t look good if we didn’t warn them and some shouted, we will, or yes or we do would it?.

-As with all ceremony rituals this can be built into your ceremony in any way you choose.
+As with all ceremony rituals, a community vow of support can be built into your ceremony in any way you choose.